All Episodes

 That's the first thing.

-He will produce the solution for them.
+He will produce the solutions for them.

-And people will be so overwhelmed with gratitude and with relief that somebody has the solution which works.
+And people will be so overwhelmed with gratitude and with relief that somebody has the solution which works, they will say to him, and the second sign is this, you must be divine.

-And the third sign is, he will say, kneel down and adore me.
+And the third sign is he will say, kneel down and adore me.

 I am indeed your God.